DickyAdi/llama_medical_cs/README.md

 ## Docker running

 Docker file and compose already included, however it is not tested yet therefore it is not recommended to use.
-However, feel free to try and if there's an error it would be much appreciated if you open up and [issue](https://github.com/DickyAdi/llama_medical_cs/issues).
+However, feel free to try and if there's an error it would be much appreciated if you open up an [issue](https://github.com/DickyAdi/llama_medical_cs/issues).

 ## How to use